Hybrid Learning Models

 Overview of Hybrid Learning Models

-Approach that combines different types of deep neural networks with probabilistic approaches to model uncertainty.
-Different kinds of deep learning networks, such as GANs or DRL, have shown excellent agreement in terms of their achievement and widespread application with varying types of data.
+An approach that combines different types of deep neural networks with probabilistic approaches to model uncertainty.
+Different kinds of deep learning networks, such as GANs or DRL, have shown excellent agreement in terms of their achievement and widespread application with various types of data.
 However, deep learning algorithms do not model uncertainty, the way Bayesian, or probabilistic approaches do.
 Hybrid learning models combine the two kinds to leverage the strengths of each.
 Some examples of hybrid models are Bayesian deep learning, Bayesian GANs, and Bayesian conditional GANs.